codio/site/source/docs/guides/auto-open.html.md

 js/main.js
 ```

-If your layout for this page involves multiple panels (which is a good idea), then specify the panel number to display the file in.
+If your layout for this page involves multiple panels (which is a good idea), then you can also specify the panel number to display the file in.

+The panel order is left to right and then top to bottom and the last of all, the filetree (which you would rarely want to use).

+**Important** : the first panel is 0, not 1.

+So, if you have a 2 panel layout, you would usually leave the 'Panel#' field empty or set it to '0'.

+##Previous
+The top most and default entry in the Layout dropdown is 'Previous'.
+This means it will use the same panel layout as specified in the previous section to save you having to manually set it each time.

 ##Highlighting Lines
-To highlight one or more lines within an auto-opened file, you
+Coming very soon: To highlight one or more lines within an auto-opened file, you

 1. enter a piece of reference text, contained within your file, into the 'Code reference ...' field
 2. specify the number of lines, from that reference point, you want to highlight